 That’s why the Economy League of Greater Philadelphia is joining forces with Independence Blue Cross to launch the Well City Challenge - a social impact challenge to engage and support everyday innovators with new creative ideas for addressing Philadelphia’s millennial health and mental health challenges.

 The Well City Challenge will support community solutions for millennial health and mental health through incubator workshops, a pitch competition, mentorship, accelerator, over $50,000 in prizes and an additional $50,000 in seed investments.
 All programming will be virtual, to comply with CDC regulations.
 We will give preference to ideas that embrace the core values of creativity, collaboration, diversity, inclusiveness, and community orientation.
 The Challenge is open to individuals, community groups, entrepreneurs, nonprofits, and social enterprises.
 All backgrounds and levels of experience are welcome to submit millennial health or mental health ideas related to our three themes: Community and Social Connection, Food and Nutrition, and Mind/Body.

-PHILADELPHIA – December 21, 2020 — The Economy League of Greater Philadelphia (ELGP) and Independence Blue Cross (Independence) today announced the finalists for the Well City Challenge.
-The Well City Challenge is a social impact program to support innovators with new ideas for addressing and...
+The Economy League of Greater Philadelphia (ELGP) and Independence Blue Cross (Independence) today announced the People’s Choice winners of the Well City Challenge.
+The three winners were selected by members of the public and received $7,500 to continue refining and implementing their ideas to help...
 Read More

 COMMUNITY & SOCIAL CONNECTION